Advanced-Computer-Lab-2022/KIMOS/README.md

 2. As an Individual Trainee you can :

-    - Select your country so that prices can be shown in you currency.
+    - Select your country so that prices can be shown in your currency.
-    - Filter the courses based on a subject and/or rating or search for a course based on course title or subject or Instructor.
+    - Filter the courses based on a subject and/or rating or search for a course based on the course title, subject, or Instructor.
     - View :
         - all the titles of the courses available including the total hours of the course and course rating.
         - a preview video of the course and the course outline before registering for it.